Nemanice

 Nemanice (Wassersuppen) is a municipality and village in Domažlice District in the Plzeň Region of the Czech Republic.
 It has about 300 inhabitants.

 Nemanice lies approximately 15 km west of Domažlice, 59 km south-west of Plzeň, and 142 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages and hamlets of Lísková, Nemaničky, Nová Huť, Novosedelské Hutě, Novosedly and Stará Huť are administrative parts of Nemanice.
+Nemanice consists of seven municipal parts (in brackets population according to the 2021 census):